 Nano S is one of the best mini ITX cases on this list without a doubt.
-I can't describe to you how much I love it and I can't finding anything that I would change.
+I can't describe to you how much I love it and I can't find anything that I would change.
 There is a ton of space for components and cable management.

 Who doesn't like the design of Nano S?
 It is all black with amazing brushed aluminum front panel.
 And just take a look of the big window on the side.
-You can make sick looking gaming system in it really easy.
+You can make a sick looking gaming system in it really easy.

 Price is more than good for something this good.
-I can't find anything to change about this case and for this price tag, you will be more than happy with results.
+I can't find anything to change about this case and for this price tag, you will be more than happy with the results.
 It is worth every penny of the price, trust me!

 Nano S is the really beautiful case, and I absolutely love it.
 A lot of space for cable management is always good, especially because the case has a window on the side.
 You can also make amazing water cooling system, or even put some custom pumps in it.
 In my opinion, this is case is 5/5 starts!

 NZXT Manta is full of great and useful features.
-It is really big for mini ITX case so it is a pleasure to build a PC in it.
+It is really big for a mini ITX case so it is a pleasure to build a PC in it.
 Cable management is also very good and you can easily hide everything.
 On top of all that, it supports full-size power supplies.

 Price of NZXT Manta isn't the best and I don't recommend buying it if you have a tight budget.
 But if you have money and you want something unique and great, this is a real deal.
 Everything is on the best level and it is worth the price.

-NZXT really know what are they doing.
+NZXT really knows what are they doing.
 Manta is one of the coolest cases that I saw.
 Yes, the price is high for someone, but you need to know that it is worth.
 This isn’t just like any other boring case, these curves are so unique.
-Maybe it isn't the best mini ITX case for you, but it is definitely in top 5!
+Maybe it isn't the best mini ITX case for you, but it is definitely in the top 5!
 So, if you want something special, go with this bad boy.
 Also, working in Manta is really a pleasure, and cable management is brutal!

 I think the price is more than good for something like this.
 It looks great and build quality is at the highest level.
-Corsair is a popular brand and they don't make bad stuff.
+Corsair is a popular brand and they don't do bad stuff.
 It is definitely worth every dollar, so if you have enough money for a nice case like this one, go for it without much thinking.

 This is nice, minimalistic case for everyone that like simple but elegant look.
 There isn’t a lot of space inside, but that’s the point of ITX cases, to have just enough.
 I saw some guys in person that made some really sick gaming PCs inside of this case.
 Also, I love the idea of portable gaming PC, I know some of you will now say, just buy a gaming laptop, but it isn’t the same experience.
-I love gaming laptops, but it is totally different gaming experience.
+I love gaming laptops, but it is a totally different gaming experience.